LAKESIDE COURT: AN ENERGY EFFICIENT HOUSE

 Reducing energy consumption

-The owners have taken many steps to reduce their overall energy consumption, and many of these are reflected in the design and use of the house:
+The owners have taken many steps to reduce their energy consumption, and many of these are reflected in the design and use of the house:

 • Compact fluorescent lights (CFLs) are used in almost all the light fixtures.